-Incorporated Company – Requires action by Board of Directors and legal steps with the state.
+Incorporated Company – Requires action by the Board of Directors and legal steps with the state.

-Sole Proprietorship – Based on good health or life of the owner.
+Sole Proprietorship – Based on the good health or life of the owner.

 General Partnership – Limited to the life or good health of any and all partners.